marnix/zigmmverify/README.md

 - Don't use 'error union' for Metamath verification errors.

 - Create a proper main, rather than one that hardcodes set.mm.

+- Run the test suite from https://github.com/david-a-wheeler/metamath-test probably by checking it out as a Git submodule and having a binary that accepts a .mm file name and exits with 0 if (and only if) the file and all its proofs verify completly correctly.